 II.
 Alcohol Reduces Kidney Cancer Risk

-Research repeatedly shows that the moderate consumption of alcohol reduces kidney cancer risk.
+Research repeatedly shows that the moderate drinking of alcohol reduces kidney cancer risk.
 Some of this research is summarized below.

 2. Researchers studied 88,759 women for 20 years.
 They also studied 47,828 men for 14 years.
-In comparison with non-drinkers, alcohol consumers had a much lower risk of developing renal cell cancer.2
+Compared to non-drinkers, alcohol drinkers had a much lower risk of renal cell cancer.2

-3. Investigators studied the 120,852 participants in the Netherlands Cohort Study (NLCS) on Diet and Cancer for over 11 years.
-People who drank beer, wine, or distilled spirits had a decreased risk of kidney cancer.3
+3. Doctors studied the 120,852 people in the Netherlands Cohort Study (NLCS) on Diet and Cancer.
+They did this for over 11 years.
+People who drank beer, wine, or spirits had a decreased risk of kidney cancer.3

-4. Epidemiologists studied 59,237 women in Sweden.
-Drinkers had a reduced risk of developing kidney cancer.
-Those who had at least one drink per week enjoyed a 38% lower risk of renal cell carcinoma.
-That’s in comparison with those who drank less or who abstained.
-In additioin, for women over age 55, the risk of kidney cancer dropped by two-thirds (66%) among drinkers.4
+4. Researchers studied 59,237 women in Sweden.
+Drinkers had a reduced risk of kidney cancer.
+Those who had at least one drink per week had a 38% lower risk of renal cell carcinoma.
+That’s compared to those who drank less or who abstained.
+For those over age 55, the risk of kidney cancer dropped by two-thirds (66%) among drinkers.4

 5. Researchers followed 34,637 women in Iowa for over 15 years.
-In comparison to alcohol abstainers, women who drank alcohol daily had a 48% lower risk of developing kidney cancer.5
+Compared to non-drinkers, those who drank alcohol daily had a 48% lower risk of kidney cancer.5

 6. Doctors followed a large group of Finnish male smokers was for 12 years.
-Drinkers who consumed more alcohol had lower risk of developing renal cell cancer.
-For example, those in the top one-fourth of consumption had a 47% reduced risk of kidney cancer.6
+Drinkers who consumed more alcohol had lower risk of renal cell cancer.
+For instance, those in the top one-fourth of consumption had a 47% reduced risk of kidney cancer.6

-7. Analysts examined data from two Italian studies involving 1,115 cases of renal cell cancer and 2,582 matched controls.
-People who drank more alcohol had a much lower risk of developing the disease.
-Those who consumed four or fewer drinks per day had a 13% reduced risk.
+Those who had four or fewer drinks per day had a 13% reduced risk.
 People who had over four to eight drinks per day had a 24% reduced risk.
-And those who had over eight drinks per day enjoyed a 30% reduced risk of developing kidney cancer.7
+And those who had over eight drinks per day enjoyed a 30% reduced risk of kidney cancer.7

-8. Investigators made a study of 161,126 participants in the Hawaii-Los Angeles Multiethnic Cohort.
+8. Researchers made a study of 161,126 people in the Hawaii-Los Angeles Multiethnic Cohort.
 They followed them for 8.3 years.
-Men who had one or more drinks daily had a 31% lower risk of developing renal cell cance than abstainers.
-There were too few women who drank and developed the disease to analyze.8
+Men who had one or more drinks daily had a 31% lower risk of renal cell cancer than abstainers.
+There were too few women who drank and had the disease to analyze.8

 Eastern European Study

-9. Doctors studied 1,065 incident kidney cancer cases and 1,509 controls in Russia, Romania, Poland, and the Czech Republic.
-Those in the upper 10th percentile of total alcohol consumption had a 61% reduced risk of developing the disease.
-That’s in comparison with those in the lowest decile.
-However, those with lower levels of consumption did not experience a reduced risk.9
+9. Doctors studied 1,065 incident kidney cancer cases and 1,509 controls.
+They were in Russia, Romania, Poland, and the Czech Republic.
+Those in the upper 10th percentile of total alcohol consumption had a 61% reduced risk of the disease.
+That’s compared those in the lowest decile.
+Those with lower levels of consumption did not have a reduced risk.9

-10. Researchers made a study of 315 renal cell carcinoma patients, 313 hospital and 336 population controls in Oklahoma.
-They found that those who had consumed alcohol had a lower risk of kidney cancer.10
+10. Researchers made a study of 315 kidney cancer patients.
+There were 336 controls in Oklahoma.
+They found that those who had drank had a lower risk of kidney cancer.10

 12. Researchers made a study of Swedish men and women aged 20-79 years.
 It consisted of 855 cases of kidney cancer and 1,204 controls.
 Those who drank alcohol in moderation had a 40% reduced risk of developing renal carcinoma.
 The investigators found the lower risk amonong beer, wine and spirits.
 They concluded that “alcohol itself rather than a particular type of drink is responsible for the reduction in risk.”12